Click Here for our complete

 And she wasn’t quiet about it.
 As a person who loves improving processes, Oster took notes throughout her time with her son in the hospital, which later became a multi-award winning book, Questioning Protocol.
 Recording her experience was not only therapeutic for Oster, but became a stepping stone for the next phase in her career.

 As president of Help Me Health, Oster’s mission is to ignite a culture change that makes patient experience part of the hospital’s DNA.
 By putting the patient perspective at the forefront of every healthcare employees mind, employees will be able to consistently know what they can do to meet patient’s expectations.
-Provider engagement ijproves, patient satisfaction improves, outcomes improve and so does the bottom line.
+Provider engagement improves, patient satisfaction improves, outcomes improve and so does the bottom line.
 With burnout prevalent in healthcare, just like flying a plane, we need our front line at peak performance.
 Oster is grateful for her years of executive leadership training in GE.
 Her team is transferring industry best practices to health care.
 Help Me Health’s proven methodology will improve healthcare’s bottom line.
 But to Oster, even more important, it will improve the healthcare system for all.

 We asked Randi Redmond Oster if she would be our keynote speaker and facilitate two 2-hour interactive breakout sessions as she was recommended to us by Blue Cross and Blue Shield of Rhode Island.
 Practice teams were so interested in these sessions that registration sign up was beyond capacity.